sensei-hacker/inavwiki/Home.md

 - [Multirotor guide](https://github.com/iNavFlight/inav/wiki/Multirotor-guide) if you're going to use it in a multirotor.

-- [Fixed wing guide](https://github.com/iNavFlight/inav/wiki/Fixed-wing-guide) if you're going to use it in a fixed wing.
+- [Fixed wing guide](https://github.com/iNavFlight/inav/wiki/Fixed-wing-guide) if you're going to use it in a fixed wing model.

 - Many flight controller boards are supported.
 See the [Supported boards](Supported-boards) page.